PX4/PX4-Devguide/en/ros/external_position_estimation.md

 ![Reference frames](../../assets/lpe/ref_frames.png)

-With the external heading estimation, however, magnetic North is ignored and faked with a vector corresponding to world *x* axis (which can be placed freely at MoCap calibration); yaw angle will be given with respect to local *x*.
+With the external heading estimation, however, magnetic North is ignored and faked with a vector corresponding to world *x* axis (which can be placed freely at Vision/MoCap calibration); yaw angle will be given with respect to local *x*.

 > **Note** When creating the rigid body in the MoCap software, remember to first align the robot's local *x* axis with the world *x* axis otherwise yaw estimation will have an initial offset.